marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 #### Assignments due
 1. Reading notes
-2. Annotations: First-pass transcription
+2. Annotations: First-pass transcription (due by Sunday)
 3. Reflection paragraph: What does transcription miss about interaction?
 How would you propose to maximize the benefits of transcription while minimizing missed information?
-(Be practical.)
+(Be practical.) (due by Sunday)

 ### Week 05: Tuesday, 28 April 2020